How to use Monaco editor with Phoenix LiveView and esbuild

 </div>

-Next, let’s create the hook object in assets/js/hooks/code_editor.js.
+Next, let’s create the hook object in assets/js/hooks/code_editor.js

-It defines mounted callback to create an instance of Monaco editor and render it when the component is mounted and destroyed callback to clean up when it’s not needed anymore.
-We access the actual element the hook is added to via this.el and the dynamic variables via its dataset.
+callback to clean up when it’s not needed anymore.
+We access the actual element the hook is added to via this.el

 We limit ourselves to some most basic configuration options here, the full list of available customization options is available in official docs.